Table of Contents

 How to Pick the Best Medicare Advantage Plan in New York

-With that snapshot of your state’s Medicare Advantage coverage in mind, it’s time to consider what’s involved in identifying the best plan for you, from in-network hospitals and providers to drug formularies and deductibles.
+With that snapshot of your state’s Medicare Advantage coverage in mind, it’s time to consider what’s involved in identifying the best medicare advantage plan for you, from in-network hospitals and providers to drug formularies and deductibles.
 For those approaching the age of 65, navigating another qualifying event or reviewing their plan options ahead of the Medicare Advantage Open Enrollment period (which runs from January 1 to March 31 annually), we created the downloadable checklist below to help you simplify enrollment.

 Your Medicare Advantage Plan Shopping Checklist (Text Version)